Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

-After studying a mannerism of a target for a short time, such as handwriting, voice, or even walking pattern, the Exalt may replicate it as needed for a week, gaining (Essence) additional dice to do so.
+After studying a mannerism of a target for a short time, such as handwriting, voice, or even walking pattern, the Exalt may replicate it as needed for a week, gaining (4) additional dice to do so.

 ### Hidden Meaning